thomasin/elm-frontmatter/README.md

 ### Singleton vs collection item files

 The two types of files you can have are singleton or collection item files.
-List item files are surrounded by brackets `[file-name].md`.
+Collection item files are surrounded by brackets `[file-name].md`.
-List item files share a type with other bracketed files at the same level, and will be generated into the same module.
+Collection item files share a type with other bracketed files at the same level, and will be generated into the same module.
 Singleton files will be turned into a `content` function in a module based on their file name.
 They can share a module with collection item functions, but two singleton functions won't share a module.
 When writing your `Content.elm#decoder` function, singleton files can be matched using `Content.Type.Single [ "Content", "Output", "Module", "Dir" ]`.
-List item files can be matched using `Content.Type.Collection [ "Content", "Output", "Module", "Dir" ]`.
+Collection item files can be matched using `Content.Type.Collection [ "Content", "Output", "Module", "Dir" ]`.

 ```
 module Content exposing (decoder)